Sanved001/ToDoList/README.md

-This is a Simple ToDoList code.....Dont ask me anything Else
+This is a Simple ToDoList code In Python.....Dont ask me anything Else